classPythonAddike/BFInterpreter/ReadMe.md

 ## Update:
 There are now two ways to write comments in BrainF:
-1. Just writing any character other than BrainF command.
+1. Just writing any character other than a BrainF command.
 The Interpreter will ignore such a character and move on.
 2. However, if your comments include a BrainF command, you can place it in between two forward slashes.
 Example:
 ```bf
 +++--+->>++-.